drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-i18n_en.md

 ### Template bootstraps

 The bootstraps to create new QSOS templates are stored in the QSOS.git repository, in the _Tools/o3s/formats/xml/template_ folder.
-Duplicated an existinf `.mm` file and rename it appopriatly (here _template_en.mm_).
+Duplicated an existing `.mm` file and rename it appropriately (here _template_en.mm_).

 Use FreeMind^[<http://freemind.sourceforge.net>] to open and translate your file: